 Based on the average exchange rate for 2020, the Colombian peso depreciated by -21% against the US dollar since 2016 and declined by -12.6% from 2019 to 2020.
 Colombia’s weaker local currency makes its imports paid for in stronger US dollars relatively more expensive when converted starting from the Colombian peso.

-From a continental perspective, over a third (34.9%) of Colombia’s total imports by value in 2018 were purchased from North American trade partners.
-Asian countries supplied almost another third (32.1%) of import purchased by Colombia while 16.6% worth of goods originated from Europe.
-At 14.1%, a smaller percentage came from exporters in Latin America (excluding Mexico) plus the Caribbean.
-Much tinier percentages were furnished by Africa (0.3%) and Oceania (0.1%) led by Australia.
+Applying a continental lens, over a third (35.1%) of Colombia’s total imports by value were purchased from Asian trade partners.
+North American countries supplied almost roughly another third (32.9%) of import purchased by Colombia while 16% worth of goods originated from Europe.
+At 14.5%, a smaller percentage came from exporters in Latin America (excluding Mexico) plus the Caribbean.
+Tinier percentages were furnished by Africa (0.3%) and Oceania (0.1%) led by Australia.

 Colombia’s Top 10 Imports

-Colombia’s top 10 imports accounted for over three-fifths (61.8%) of the overall value of its product purchases from other countries.
+Colombia’s top 10 imports accounted for 61.8% of the overall value of its product purchases from other countries.

 Please note that the results listed above are at the 2-digit Harmonized Tariff System code level.
 Information presented under other virtual folder tabs is at the more granular 4-digit level.

 In 2020, Colombian importers spent the most on the following 10 subcategories of machinery including computers.

 - Computers, optical readers: US$1.2 billion (up 9.2% from 2019)

 - Centrifuges, filters and purifiers: $240.3 million (down -15.2%)

 - Liquid pumps and elevators: $223 million (down -24.1%)